pixel-house20/jeopardy-talambuhay/README.md

 ## Deploy

-We use a node server to run the app. on the terminal in your production server, run:
+A node server is used to run the app. on the terminal in your production server, run:

 ```bash
 npm run start
 ```

+in production, you have to have a node version that will automatically execute typescript.